How to Build A Powerful Group Coaching Program that Establishes Your Expertise and Creates Results for Your Clients

 Answer these questions to find clarity on what your group coaching program is about:

-- What are the results you want to help people achieve?
-For instance, if you're a success mindset coach, what are the results you want for your group members?
-Do you want to coach them around building a thriving business, creating a loving relationship or improving self-worth?
+This will determine how to choose the right clients to join your coaching group. (for instance, if you're a success mindset coach, what are the results you want for your group members?
+Do you want to coach them around building a thriving business, creating a loving relationship or improving self-worth?)